KPrince-coder/emr-big-data-processing/docs/index.md

 For a detailed guide on the project workflow, including the order in which scripts should be executed, dependencies between components, and recommended approaches for different scenarios, refer to the [Workflow Guide](workflow.md).

+For a comprehensive guide on how the Step Functions execution works, including detailed diagrams of the workflow and coordination between different AWS services, refer to the [Step Functions Execution Guide](step_functions_execution_guide.md).

 ### Complete Workflow

 The complete workflow consists of several phases: